Grant Writing Workshop and FAQs

 Sign Up for Virtual Office Hours

-Sign-Up for Virtual Office Hours with Conquer Cancer Staff: Meet virtually with a member of Conquer Cancer’s staff for a 15-minute consultation to ask questions about application eligibility and requirements as well as navigate the online application portal.
+Sign-Up for Virtual Office Hours with Conquer Cancer Staff: Meet virtually with a member of Conquer Cancer’s staff for a 15-minute consultation to ask questions about application eligibility and general application requirements, as well as navigate the online application portal.
 If you would like to provide supplementary documents, including the most recent copy of your CV or Biosketch, please email the grants team.

 Recorded Webinars